 One variation of the state of Minnesota's definition of homelessness compared to HUD's definition, is that households doubled up that are at imminent risk of housing loss are considered homeless by the state of Minnesota.
-Since HMIS definitions are set up to align with HUD, grantees will enter FHPAP households that are doubled up in the Prevention category within HMIS.
+Since HMIS definitions are set up to align with HUD, Grantees will enter FHPAP households that are doubled up in the Prevention category within the HMIS.

-Grantees and subgrantees new to HMIS
+Grantees and Subgrantees New to the HMIS

-Agencies new to HMIS or returning after a period of absence must complete documentation to get their agency set up to enter data.
+Agencies new to the HMIS or returning after a period of absence must complete documentation to get their agency set up to enter data.
 In addition, new users must complete new user training before entering data.
-Visit the following link for more information: New to HMIS.
+Visit the HMIS website for more information.

-Chapter 12 - Fair Housing Policy
+Chapter 12 - Legal Addendum